* Asian stock markets : tmsnrt.rs/2zpUAr4

 “The rise in risk aversion and worry of a region-wide demand shock ... means the knee-jerk market reaction will likely be to richen low-yielding government bonds,” JPMorgan analysts wrote in a note.

-“Concerns about coronavirus contagion has driven yields lower and is the latest risk of a series that have driven US Treasuries (UST) yields far below what fundamentals indicate.
+“Concerns about coronavirus contagion has driven yields lower and is the latest risk of a series that have driven U.S. Treasury (UST) yields far below what fundamentals indicate.
 We remain short 30-year UST.”

-Treasury 10-year note yields dived as deep as 1.60%, the lowest since Oct.
+Treasury 10-year note yields dived as deep as 1.598% on Monday, the lowest since Oct.
 10. Yields on two-year paper also fell sharply while Fed fund futures rallied as investors priced in more risk of a rate cut later this year.

 Futures imply around 35 basis points of easing by year end .
 The Federal Reserve is widely expected to stand pat at its policy meeting this week, but markets will be sensitive to any changes to its economic outlook.

-The yen, which has been rising for the past five sessions, paused at 108.12 per dollar.
-The Aussie also steadied after posting its biggest one-day percentage loss in three weeks on Monday.
+The yen, which has been rising for the past five sessions, paused at 108.94 per dollar.